The Wrecking Crew (music): Legacy

 The Wrecking Crew backed dozens of popular acts and were one of the most successful groups of studio musicians in music history.
 According to Kent Hartman, "... if a rock-and-roll song came out of an L.A. recording studio from between about 1962 and 1972, the odds are good that some combination of the Wrecking Crew played the instruments.
 No single group of musicians has ever played on more hits in support of more stars than this superbly talented—yet virtually anonymous group of men (and one woman)."
 According to The New Yorker, "The Wrecking Crew passed into a history that it largely created, imperfectly acknowledged but perfectly present in hundreds of American pop songs known to all."
-In 2008, the Wrecking Crew were featured in the documentary film The Wrecking Crew, directed by Tommy Tedesco's son, Denny Tedesco.
-In 2014, its musicians were depicted in the Brian Wilson biopic Love & Mercy.
+Tommy Tedesco's son Denny directed the 2008 documentary film The Wrecking Crew, featuring archival materials and reunion interviews.
+Wrecking Crew musicians were depicted in the 2014 film Love & Mercy, a Brian Wilson biopic.

 Two of their members, drummers Hal Blaine and Earl Palmer, were among the inaugural "sidemen" inductees to the Rock and Roll Hall of Fame in 2000, and the entire Wrecking Crew was inducted into the Musicians Hall of Fame in 2007.
 In 2010, Blaine was elected into the Modern Drummer Hall of Fame.